 # The Remote Working Show

 In this episode, we had a great conversation with Darren Murph, All Remote Culture Curator at GitLab.
-Darren leads all remote initiatives at GitLab while also working on spreading the word about these initiatives.
+Darren leads all remote work initiatives at GitLab while also working on spreading the word about these initiatives.

 GitLab is probably the biggest 100% distributed company at 900+ remote workers and on the path to surpassing 1000 employees across over 60 countries.
 While they just happened to stumble into remote working as the first three employees were placed in different countries.